Macbeth: As a tragedy of character

 Yet for other critics, it has not been so easy to resolve the question of Macbeth's motivation.
 Robert Bridges, for instance, perceived a paradox: a character able to express such convincing horror before Duncan's murder would likely be incapable of committing the crime.
 For many critics, Macbeth's motivations in the first act appear vague and insufficient.
 John Dover Wilson hypothesised that Shakespeare's original text had an extra scene or scenes where husband and wife discussed their plans.
 This interpretation is not fully provable; however, the motivating role of ambition for Macbeth is universally recognised.
-The evil actions motivated by his ambition seem to trap him in a cycle of increasing evil, as Macbeth himself recognises: "I am in bloodStepp'd in so far that, should I wade no more, Returning were as tedious as go o'er."
+The evil actions motivated by his ambition seem to trap him in a cycle of increasing evil, as Macbeth himself recognises:

 While working on Russian translations of Shakespeare's works, Boris Pasternak compared Macbeth to Raskolnikov, the protagonist of Crime and Punishment by Fyodor Dostoevsky.
 Pasternak argues that "neither Macbeth or Raskolnikov is a born criminal or a villain by nature.
 They are turned into criminals by faulty rationalizations, by deductions from false premises."
 He goes on to argue that Lady Macbeth is "feminine ... one of those active, insistent wives" who becomes her husband's "executive, more resolute and consistent than he is himself".
 According to Pasternak, she is only helping Macbeth carry out his own wishes, to her own detriment.